Breast-Feeding: Sore Nipples

 - To reduce pain, apply cool compresses to your nipples after breast-feeding.
 Gel pads can also be used on dry nipples.

 - If your nipples are very sore, placing breast shields inside your bra to prevent contact between clothes and nipples may help.
-Using these in combination with modified lanolin (or a similar product) may be especially helpful.

 - Use proper breast support.
 Cotton bras with wide, nonelastic straps will help support your breasts without irritating the nipples.
 Breast-feeding bras open at each cup to allow breast-feeding and to allow nipples to air-dry.
 If it is more comfortable, wear a bra at night for extra support.